mcorino/wxRuby3-shapes/README.md

 GUI control used for management of diagrams) providing the following features:

 - Create charts (diagrams) interactively in your wxRuby3 applications
-- Serialize/deserialize charts to file or any io stream in multiple formats (currently supported formats are JSON and YAML)
+- Serialize/deserialize charts to file or any io stream in multiple formats (currently supported formats are JSON, YAML and XML)
 - Support for Clipboard operations (Cut/Paste) and Drag&Drop of diagram components (shapes)
 - Support for Undo/Redo operations
 - Support for alignment of diagram components.